Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 Core Components of Embedded Payments

-While the user experience might look simple, several layers make up a functioning embedded payment system.
+While the user experience might look simple, several layers make up a functioning embedded payment system, making the back end seem quite complex if you don’t know what you are doing.

 img2 7